aatxe/oxide/oxide0.md

 ## Summary

-In `oxide`, we allocate every value on a region in the stack which is associated with a fractional capability for its use.
-The fractional aspect of this capability allows us to model mutable vs immutable borrows by tracking the existence of aliases (i.e. if a capability is `1`, we know that there are no aliases and a mutable borrow is safe).
+In `oxide`, we allocate every value on a region in the stack, associating it with a fractional capability guarding its use.
+The fractional aspect of this capability allows us to model mutable vs immutable borrows by tracking the existence of aliases.
+That is, if a capability is `1`, we know that there are no aliases and a mutable borrow is safe.
 Composite structures (like tuples and structs) reference other smaller regions (each of which has its own capability).
-Perhaps notably, we simplify the move-vs-borrow distinction by treating all moves as mutable borrows --- a natural consequence of our fractional capabilities.
+Perhaps notably, we simplify the move-vs-borrow distinction by treating all moves as mutable borrows — a natural consequence of our fractional capabilities.

 To keep the style of programming close to real Rust, capabilities are always packaged inside of our reference type (`&r f τ`).
 Consequently, every type is used under references.
 I think of this as